BackyardEOS – beginners very basic guide (functional but a work in progress)

 On the main page you can also select <WEATHER> and have the local weather info populate the screen.
 You will need a WiFi connection for this.
 Point the weather provider as YAHOO then go to Yahoo’s weather site and grab the WOEID for your location.
 This will help you monitor temperature and more importantly the dew point.

-There is a Pro version of BYEOS that has recently been released.
-I will be purchasing this soon and in time I will update this short “hands on” guide 🙂
+There is a Pro version of BYEOS that I have recently purchased and in time I will update this short “hands on” guide 🙂